btwn-sw/api-documentation/README.md

 # API Documentation Projects

-This contains multiple API documentation projects designed to demonstrate structured, production-ready API documentation practices.
+This repository contains multiple API documentation projects designed to demonstrate structured, production-ready API documentation practices.

+As a technical writer specializing in API documentation, I created these projects to showcase not only writing skills but also documentation architecture and developer experience thinking.

 Each Project includes a complete documentation set such as API references, guides, authentication flows, and supporting materials.

 <br>